marketfood hallChelseaindoor

 where the first-ever Oreo cookie was made in the early 1900s.

-As the industrial district faded, this once-forgotten brick building
+As the industrial district around Manhattan’s Meatpacking District faded,

-exposed brick walls, old piping, weathered steel, and vintage signage.
+You’ll notice the exposed brick walls, old piping, rusted beams, weathered steel, and vintage signage throughout the space.

-It’s not just a food market—it’s a piece of living history.
+It’s not just a food market—it’s a piece of living history, wrapped in flavor.

 The Vibe